bjornmeansbear/rwdfruhoh.ookb.co/posts/whoweare/bios/06-taylor-deboer.md

 linkedin:
 ---

 Taylor is the newest member of the foundation.
-A 2011 graduate of Loyola University MarylandÕs Writing program, Taylor is an avid music writer and reader as well as an enthusiast of anything Baltimore.
+A 2011 graduate of Loyola University Marylandâ€™s Writing program, Taylor is an avid music writer and reader as well as an enthusiast of anything Baltimore.
 Taylor guides the foundations communication efforts, promoting the innovative work of the grantees.
 Please contact Taylor for press inquiries.